|Some communities in the Slocan Valley include:

 Appledale is home to one of the Valley’s two golf courses.
 And, the unincorporated village of Winlaw, 20 km (12 mi) north of the junction of Highway 3A and 19 km south of the village of Slocan, is probably the funkiest little town in the valley.

 Winlaw features an import store, metaphysical bookstore, yoga studio, hidden galleries, u-brew, planer mill, feed and tack store, fire hall, community hall, bakery, artfarm, fruit & veggie stand and numerous other home-based business.
-It also includes Emery Herbals which is a compounding Botanical Dispensary with healing suites and a teaching centre offering sourced botanicals and professional health services.
+It also includes Ritual Aromatics, a natural botanical perfumer and incense maker and Emery Herbals, a compounding Botanical Dispensary with healing suites and a teaching centre offering sourced botanicals and professional health services.

 The Passmore Bridge is one of the most important mid-valley crossings over the Slocan River.
 This is the south entrance to Drinnon Pass, Vallican and the Little Slocan Lakes.
 Playmor Junction lies at the intersection of Highways 6 & 3A, and marks the southern entrance into the Slocan Valley.
 A stone’s throw to the north is Crescent Valley.